 However, once you walk deeper into the area, you begin to see the park.
-The first thing that strikes is how big the sculptures and how weird they are.
+The first thing that strikes you is how big the sculptures are and how weird they are.
 To giant balls with nipples stand out, as does the giant anchor!

 In the summer this place is teeming with people.
 Hundreds and hundreds of locals and tourists descend on the area to bask in the sunshine and jump into the water.
 It’s a great place to spend a sunny afternoon if you’re lucky enough to visit Oslo during the summer!